DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 OK, enough theory, let's try to create an update for our sample bag.
 The `easy-bag-store` tool has a command to help you strip your updated bag of unnecessary files.

-1. Copy `sample` to `sample-updated`
+1. Copy `sample` to `sample-updated`:

         cp -r sample sample-updated

-2. Make a change to one of the data files in `sample-updated`, let's say the README.TXT
+2. Make a change to one of the data files in `sample-updated`, let's say the `README.TXT`:

         echo "...and some more text" >> sample-updated/data/README.TXT

-3. Let's also remove a file
+3. Let's also remove a file:

         rm sample-updated/data/img/image01.png

-4. ...and add one
+4. ...and add one:

         echo "New file content" > sample-updated/data/NEW.TXT